luau-lang/luau/docs/_pages/library.md

 function debug.traceback(msg: string?, level: number?): string
 ```

-Produces a stringifed callstack of the given thread, or the current thread, starting with level `level`.
+Produces a stringified callstack of the given thread, or the current thread, starting with level `level`.
 If `msg` is specified, then the resulting callstack includes the string before the callstack output, separated with a newline.
 The format of the callstack is human-readable and subject to change.